Lifting the Winding Number: Precise Discontinuities in Neural Fields for Physics Simulation: Results

 To further highlight our method's advantage in modeling discontinuities, we compare the reconstruction error of our method against LiCROM \cite{chang:2023:licrom} across various network scales and activation functions.
 As shown in Figure \ref{fig:combined_mse_conv}, our method reduces the mean squared error by an order of magnitude under the same settings.
 Furthermore, our method demonstrates faster convergence compared to LiCROM.

-Since Simplicits \citet{Modi:2024:Simplicits} does not require training data, it is expected to have a larger reconstruction error.
+Since Simplicits \cite{Modi:2024:Simplicits} does not require training data, it is expected to have a larger reconstruction error.
 Simplicits does not consider cuts or discontinuities in its vibration mode analysis, and it also cannot leverage training data that exemplifies the displacements induced by discontinuities.
 For these reasons, a Simplicits model does not ``know'' that a cut exists.
 Since the neural field used in Simplicits has built-in continuity, the reduced simulations keep the two sides of the cut glued together.
 This result reflects the state of the art in geometry-agnostic data-free model reduction until now.
-By contrast, our approach is explicitly discontinuity-aware, and therefore accurately capture cutting.
+By contrast, our approach is explicitly discontinuity-aware, and therefore accurately captures cutting.

 When tested on cut shapes not included in training data, our method demonstrates greater generalizability.
 We have shown the one-shot generalizability of our approach.
 As shown in the bottom line of Figure \ref{fig:Comparison_results}, when tested on cut shapes with altered cut positions, all previous methods exhibit limitations in reconstructing visually reasonable results.
 In contrast, our method is flexible enough to adapt to new cut positions by simply updating the $\Gamma$ to the new cut position \emph{without} retraining the neural basis.
 This adaptation is nontrivial for previous methods because their basis functions are either fully coupled to the neural network weights \cite{chang:2023:licrom} or require remeshing and retraining of the entire domain to handle new cuts \cite{Belhe:2023:DiscontinuityAwareNeuralFields}.
+We plot the reconstruction error as a function of the normalized gap difference between the test shapes and those used during training.
+As shown in Figure~\ref{fig:generalization_curve}, the error increases with the percentage difference between training and test cuts.
+No significant visual artifacts are observed when the difference is below $15\%$.